-To answer that question, many people would start trying to recall what they learned in school about the standard ways of speaking and writing (You’re not supposed to end sentences with a preposition.), or in history class, about where their language came from (Something about the Norman invasion.
-1066?).
-But what makes someone a fluent native speaker isn’t that sort of book-learning, it’s the vast implicit knowledge they acquired as a child.
-The implicit knowledge that tells them what order to put words in, or what sentences sound natural.
+What do you know about your native language?
+This question makes many people think about the rules they learned for writing the standard way (like “don’t end sentences with a preposition”), or the history of their language.
+But what makes someone a fluent native speaker or signer isn’t that sort of book-learning, it’s the implicit knowledge they acquired as a child.
+The implicit knowledge that tells them what order to put words in, or what sentences seem natural.

 Languages indicate the relationships among words in a sentence in two primary ways: word order and morphology.
 In English, we mostly rely on the order of words to tell us how the sentence works: The cat chases the dogs describes a very different scene than The dogs chase the cat.
 But order isn’t the only difference between these sentences.
 As in many languages, in English the form of the verb depends on properties of its subject: chase when the subject is plural, and chases when it’s singular.

-My research on 2- and 3-year-olds’ use of English subject-verb agreement in production and comprehension shows that even very young children use agreement as a clue about what might be coming up when they are listening to sentences.
+My research on 2- and 3-year-olds’ use of English subject-verb agreement in comprehension shows that even very young children use agreement as a clue about what might be coming up when they are listening to sentences.
 When children hear Where are the good cookies?, they are quicker to look to the target picture, than when they hear a sentence that doesn’t include is or are as a clue to how many things are being discussed (like Can you find the good cookies?).